 Once I had the handbrake adjuster in place, it was time to fit the lower differential bolts.
 To get the holes aligned I worked my way up through my selection of pin punches until the punch was almost the same size as the bolt.

 Caterham supply a large number of spacer washer in three widths.
 With one of the bottom bolts pulled up tight, I could measure the gap I needed to span with the washers.
-Following the new manual, the spacing washers should be placed evenly between the two bottom bolts.
-Don’t forget the Schnorr washer under each bolt head and nut, unlike the new manual’s diagram.
+Following the new manual (v1.2 and v2.0), the spacing washers should be placed evenly between the two bottom bolts.
+Don’t forget the Schnorr washer under each bolt head and nut, unlike the new manual’s (v1.2 and v2.0) diagram.
 With the gap I had I could fit four medium washers and one thin shim, so I went two each side, plus that thin shim on the left hand side.
 At this stage I didn’t tighten the bottom bolts.

 UPDATE – See Sean’s tip in the comments if you have problems keeping the spacing washers in place during the install.